Learning pathways for the Government Statistician Group

 Identifying learning and development needs

-A learning priorities audit was conducted between December 2017 and March 2018, with a view to identifying current and future performance gaps and capability deficits at organisational level.
-Data was collected directly from GSS Heads of Profession and reviewed against the existing learning and development offer.
+A learning priorities audit was conducted between December 2017 and March 2018, with a view to identify current and future performance gaps and capability deficits at organisational level.
+Data was collected directly from statistical Heads of Profession and reviewed against the existing learning and development offer.

 While it is intended that a more thorough audit needs to take place, this initial audit has been used to shape this pathway.